CristianMascia/AISE_LLM_app/README.md

 The airflow standalone command initializes the database, creates a user, and starts all components. </br>
 Airflow's user interface is accessible at http://localhost:8080.
 The necessary credentials (username and password) can be found in the output of the preceding command.

-The DAG section show a lot of examples, if you want to remove them, change the _load_example_ in the _airflow/airflow.cfg_ file:
+The DAG section shows a lot of examples, if you want to remove them, change the _load_example_ in the _airflow/airflow.cfg_ file:

 ```
     # Whether to load the DAG examples that ship with Airflow.
 It's good to